jersou/mouse-actions/README.md

 The `grab` feature from rdev give an inaccurate mouse position, so I used the `listen` feature from rdev.
-This function not works on Wayland, but the mouse shape detection should work (with little modification of code), the listen feature is used to detect edge of screen clik.
+This function not works on Wayland, but the mouse shape detection should work (with little modification of code), the listen feature is used to detect edge of screen click.

 ## Configuration

 ### config editor

-Run `mouse-actions-gui` to init the configuration.
+Run `mouse-actions-gui` to edit the configuration.

 ### Configuration file format

-The config file default path `~/.config/mouse-actions.json`
+The config file default path is `~/.config/mouse-actions.json`

 #### Structure